Vishaldhaloch/Youtube-Video-And-Website-Url-Summarization-groq-api/README.md

    - The ChatGroq class is used to interface with the Groq model (Gemma-7b-It), which is responsible for generating summaries of the content.

 2. **Content Loading:**
-    **YouTube:**
+    .
+YouTube:
        - If the URL is a YouTube video, the YoutubeLoader extracts the video transcript and metadata.

-    **Website:**
+    .
+Website:
        - If the URL is a website, the UnstructuredURLLoader extracts the text content from the webpage.
 3. **Prompt Template:**
      - The prompt template instructs the model to provide a summary of the content in 300 words.
 The extracted text is fed into this prompt to generate the summary.
 4. **Summarization Chain**